Infant Baptism Policy

 Participation in the Eucharist, and participation in a life of prayer in general, allows us truly to be “practicing” – to be open to the grace God gives us to live courageously and lovingly.
 Any other laws we are to follow, any other challenges we are given, are made easier because we allow ourselves to be fed.

 If you have not been attending Mass regularly, we want to invite you to begin attending Mass for the sake of your child.
 During the baptism ceremony you will testify that it is your intention to bring the child up in the Catholic Church.
 We ask that you start living out this promise by beginning to attend Mass.
-You will see St. Elizabeth of Hungary parish has a lot to offer your children as they grow up.
+You will see St. Elizabeth of Hungary Church has a lot to offer your children as they grow up.
 And, your attendance at Mass will teach your child the importance of practicing their faith.
 There is no better gift you can give your child than the gift of faith that is lived out by going to Mass each Sunday.

 3. Parish Affiliation